-When a consumer takes out some type of loan like a credit card, personal loan or other type of financial commitment, they are expected to meet the terms and conditions dictated in the service agreement.
+When a consumer takes out some type of loans like a credit card, personal loan, or other types of financial commitment, they are expected to meet the terms and conditions dictated in the service agreement.
 If the customer fails to make payments on time and in full every month for the duration of the agreement, the loan becomes late or overdue.
 If enough time passes, the entire account could be sent to a debt collection agency.
 These companies are designed to do whatever it takes to recover money on behalf of the original lender.
 Having an account sent to collections can result in increased fines, severely damaged credit ratings and more.

 About the Fair Debt Collection Practices Act

 Even though debt collection agencies are authorized to be aggressive when collecting on overdue consumer debt, there are still a few key practices that they are not allowed to use.
 The Fair Debt Collection Practices Act was established in September of 1977 in an attempt to curb debt collection practices that were considered to be abusive.
 The act was designed to establish permanent legal protection and give consumers rights with regards to how a delinquent account can be acted upon.

 Activities that are prohibited by the Fair Debt Collection Practices Act include:

 - Customers can only be contacted by a debt collector between the hours of 8:00 AM local time and 9:00 PM.
 Contact at any other time of day is strictly prohibited.

 - If the customer requests that the debt collector discontinue contact, the collection agency is required to comply even when the account remains delinquent so long as the request is made in writing.

 - A debt collection agency can not use a telephone to annoy, harass or abuse the debtor.